 Introduction to SQL Hour()

-HOUR() function is a date/time function in standard query language (SQL) that is used to extract the hour part from a given datetime or timestamp data.
+HOUR() function is a date/time function in standard query language (SQL) that extracts the hour part from a given datetime or timestamp data.
 This function is primarily supported in databases such as MYSQL and ORACLE.
-While other popular database management servers such as PostgreSQL and SQL Server use other similar functions, EXTRACT( ‘hour’ from ‘date_expression’) and DATE_PART(‘hour’ from ‘date_expression’).
-In this article, we will be discussing the HOUR() function in particular with the help of some practical examples.
+At the same time, other popular database management servers such as PostgreSQL and SQL Server use other similar functions, EXTRACT( ‘hour’ from ‘date_expression’) and DATE_PART(‘hour’ from ‘date_expression’).
+In this article, we will discuss the HOUR() function, in particular, with the help of some practical examples.
 To begin with, let’s discuss the syntax and parameters used in this function.

 Syntax and Parameters

 The basic syntax for HOUR() function in MYSQL and ORACLE databases is as follows :

 The parameter and output of the function are as follows :